Ready to relax with Rover? Our precious pups not only deserve vacations of their own, but they can also make amazing traveling companions!

 In addition to all of the obvious sun-and-sand attractions, San Diego also happens to be home to the Original Dog Beach, one of the first beaches in which well behaved pups can roam off leash at any time of day.

-Once you’ve worked up an appetite, you and Fido can sample some of the fresh catch at the Pacific Beach Fish Shop.
+Once you’ve worked up an appetite, you and Fido can sample some of the fresh catch at the Pacific Beach Fish Shop, or you and your pooch can visit one of San Diego’s dog-friendly bars.
 Then, head back to Hotel Indigo, a hotel that rolls out the welcome wagon for dogs, by offering complimentary food, treats, bowls, and beds upon request.

 14. Milwaukee, WI